 Here we are just setting up an Angular material date picker and wrapping it in an

-MatFormField and is using
+MatFormField and are using

 MatError for showing error messages.